modularml/mojo/CONTRIBUTING.md

   changing the repository to use their favorite build system.
 - Adding support for esoteric platforms.
 - Adding dependencies to the code base.
-- Broad formatting or refactoring changes
+- Broad formatting or refactoring changes.
 - Changes that need broad community consensus.
 - Changes if contributors are not responsive.
 - Adding an entire new module without going through the RFC/proposal process.